-The NSA was able to keep this vulnerability secret until 2017 when a group called the Shadow Brokers (an unknown foreign organization) popped up on the Internet announcing they had a ton of the NSA’s hacking tools for sale.
+The NSA was able to keep this vulnerability secret until 2017.
+A group called the Shadow Brokers (an unknown foreign organization) popped up on the Internet announcing they had a ton of the NSA’s hacking tools for sale.
 Purchasers weren’t biting, so in April of 2017 Shadow Brokers decided to dump all of these hacking tools onto the Internet, creating one of the largest leaks of dangerous internet tools we’ve ever seen.
 Among the cybersecurity weapons leaked was EternalBlue.
 About a month before Shadow Brokers released the tools, the NSA apparently contacted Microsoft and finally let them know about EternalBlue.
 Microsoft released the patch, but as we know, not every organization and institution has the staff in place to install patches immediately.

 On a Friday in May of 2017, the WannaCry virus broke out, infecting all types of industries across the world.
 North Korean intelligence came out as the instigator of the attack, and EternalBlue was the tool used to execute.
 Later in 2017, malware called Petya also hit companies with ransomware, which was traced back to Russian intelligence.
 EternalBlue was also utilized in this attack.
 Now, in a twist of painful irony, the latest attack using EternalBlue turned up in the NSA’s own backyard.